Dunamase: History

 Where since the days of Cuchorb a proud O'Moore kept ward.

 The castle was notably owned by, Rory O'More, Lord of Laois.
 The O'Mores left the castle and moved to Kildare, on land granted to them in 1574 by Rory O'More's cousin, Elizabeth I of England.
-The O'More family became the More O'Ferrall family in 1751.
-The family had been reduced from one of the most powerful Irish families to a standard aristocrats, although they declined a peerage in the 17th century and later a baronetcy in the 19th (the More O'Ferralls still have the right to use their Irish title, Lord of Laois, and the head of the family is sometimes addressed as so).
+The O'More family became the Moore family, although in 1751 an O'More married into the O'Ferrall family, who subsequently took on the surname More O'Ferrall.
+The family had been reduced from one of the most powerful Irish families to standard aristocrats, although the More O'Ferralls declined a peerage in the 17th century and later a baronetcy in the 19th (they still have the right to use their Irish title, Lord of Laois, and the head of the family is sometimes addressed as so).
 However, despite the change in status, the family has still played an important role in Irish history since their move.
 Their former castle played no part in the Cromwellian wars.
 It was slighted in 1650 to prevent it being used.
 In the later 18th century Sir John Parnell started to build a banqueting hall within the ruins and this work incorporated medieval architectural details taken from other sites in the area.